tripleo1/awesome/README.md

 ## F#

-- [B2R2-org/B2R2](https://github.com/B2R2-org/B2R2) - B2R2 is a collection of useful algorithms, functions, and tools for binary analysis.
+- [B2R2-org/B2R2](https://github.com/B2R2-org/B2R2) - B2R2 is a fully managed binary analysis framework written in F#.
+It provides a rich set of algorithms, functions, and tools for reverse engineering, program analysis, and binary-level inspection.

 ## F*